dvanmosselbeen/dvm-docs/Databases/MySQL.md

 Not forget to replace the `new_password_we_want` password with one we want.

+## Create a new user with full access rights

+This is meant to be a user with same level of user rights as the root user.

+    CREATE USER 'dvanmosselbeen'@'localhost' IDENTIFIED BY PASSWORD 'my_secure_password';
+    grant all on * . * To 'dvanmosselbeen'@'localhost' with grant option;
+    flush privileges;

 ## Connecting to the MySQL server

 Now that you have an account on the `MySQL` server, it\'s a good thing